Gesee-y/Cruise.jl/README.md

 - [Outdoors.jl](https://github.com/Gesee-y/Outdoors.jl): A backend-agnostic window manager.
 Based on a microkernel architecture, it offers a clear interface to define window and event management backends.
 SDL and GLFW are already supported with a unified way to manage inputs.

 - [Horizons.jl](https://github.com/Gesee-y/Horizons.jl): A backend-agnostic rendering engine.
 Based on command buffers, you just need to define your own commands or create new actions for them to build your own rendering backend.
+The SDL backend is available with optimized post processing,  upscaling/downscaling, object hierarchy and logging.

 - [Crates.jl](https://github.com/Gesee-y/Crates.jl): An asset loader and manager.
 It offers an easy-to-extend interface to load any type of file and manage their lifecycle.
 Hot reloading is in progress.